-Here, is the start time of the stage , is the activity set of the immediate predecessor, is the activity set of the immediate successor, is the predecessor activity set that has the precedence relation with the successor in stage , is the successor activity set that has the zero-lag precedence relation with the predecessor in stage , is the successor activity set that has the time-lag span precedence relation with the predecessor in stage , is the capacity unit that the predecessor activity can allocate to, is the needed capacity unit for the successor activity , is the allocated amount for activity pair , is a set of activities whose starting time is in the stage of , is a set of predecessors of the activitywhose starting time is . is the remaining resource demand of the activity in the activity set, is the remaining resource demand of the activity , is the remaining resource demand of the activity, is the limit of the resources within the whole project duration in the second process. is the activity set that is sorted according to the completion time of all activities in an ascending order, and is the activity set of the successor, the start time of every activity in is greater than the finish time of activity .
+In Algorithm 4, sk denotes the start time of stage k, jq is the activity set of the immediate predecessor, jh represents the activity set of the immediate successor, and Pk is the predecessor activity set with a precedence relation with the successor in stage k.
+In addition, Sk0 denotes the successor activity set with a zero-lag precedence relation with the predecessor in stage k, and Sklag is the successor activity set with a time-lag span precedence relation with the predecessor in stage .
+Further, represents the capacity unit to which predecessor activity can allocate, and denotes the needed capacity units for successor activity .
+Moreover, represents the allocated number for activity pair , is a set of activities whose starting time is in stage , and is a set of predecessors of the activitywhose starting time is .
+Furthermore, denotes the remaining resource demand of activity in activity set, is the remaining resource demand of activity , and is the remaining resource demand of activity.
+Additionally, is the limit of the resources within the project duration in the second process.
+Next, denotes the activity set sorted according to the completion time for all activities in ascending order, and is the activity set of successor, and the start time of every activity in is greater than the finish time for activity .

-5. Experimental evaluation
+5. Experimental Evaluation

-To elaborate the feasibility and rationality of the algorithm proposed in this paper, we use comparative analysis approach to evaluate MaxPR and the other six algorithms, i.e. Artigues algorithm, Basic Chaining, MaxCC, MinID, RALS and ISH-UA.
+To elaborate on the feasibility and rationality of the algorithm proposed in this paper, we use a comparative analysis approach to evaluate MaxPR and the other six algorithms (i.e., the Artigues algorithm, basic chaining, MaxCC, MinID, RALS and ISH-UA).

 5.1.
-Computational data and evaluation indicators
+Computational Data and Evaluation Indicators

-The computational procedures were all implemented in MATLAB R2014a, and run on a CORE i7 2.40 GHz with 16 GB of RAM, under the operating system of Window 8.1.
+The computational procedures were implemented in MATLAB (R2014a).
+They were run on a CORE i7 2.40 GHz computer with 16 GB of RAM using the Window 8.1 operating system.

-In order to analyse the performance of each algorithm under the conditions of different project scale and uncertainty levels, we select four sets of data as J10, J30, J60 and J90, each of which consists of 200 project cases.
-All of the computational data are derived from ProGen (Kolisch, Sprecher, & Drexl, 1995), which is an instance generator for solving project scheduling problems.
-In the computational experiment, it is assumed that the random variable of the uncertain duration of each set of activities follows the lognormal probability distribution.
-Considering four levels of uncertainty, we can set the corresponding standard deviation of duration = 0.1，0.3，0.6 and 0.9, use the given duration of the project as the expected duration , and apply function in MATLAB to calculate the random duration that follows the lognormal probability distribution in each set of activities.
+To analyse the performance of each algorithm under the conditions of different project scales and uncertainty levels, we selected four data sets, J10, J30, J60 and J90, each consisting of 200 project cases.
+All computational data were derived from ProGen (Kolisch, Sprecher, & Drexl, 1995), an instance generator for solving project scheduling problems.
+In the computational experiment, the random variable of uncertain duration for each set of activities was assumed to follow the lognormal probability distribution.
+Considering the four levels of uncertainty, we can set the corresponding standard deviation of duration as = 0.1，0.3，0.6 and 0.9 and use the given duration of the project as the expected duration .
+We applied the function in MATLAB to calculate the random duration that follows the lognormal probability distribution in each activity set.
 The activity weight indicates the importance of the activity.
-Assuming follows the discrete triangular distribution, it will be calculated as the Equation: ,.
-The number of simulation experiment is 1000.
+Assuming follows a discrete triangular distribution, it is calculated using the equation Pw=z=21-2×z%, where z= 1, 2, ⋯, 10.
+The number of simulation experiments is 1000.

-To evaluate the robustness of resource allocation schemes generated by different algorithms, this paper selects the evaluation metrics that reflect solution robustness and quality robustness as well as the comprehensive metrics of robustness, including Stability Cost (SC), Timely Project Completion Probability (TPCP), Average project length (APL), and the Number of Precedence Constraints Posted (NPC).
+This paper employs evaluation metrics reflecting the solution and quality robustness and the comprehensive metrics of robustness, including the SC, TPCP, average project length (APL), and the number of precedence constraints posted (NPCs) to evaluate the robustness of resource allocation schemes generated by different algorithms.

 5.2.
-Analysis to computational results
+Analysis of Computational Results

-According to the results, this paper will analyse the influence that different algorithms post on the robustness from the aspects of project scale and uncertainty levels as well as the adaptability of all algorithms.
+This paper analyses the influence of different algorithms on robustness from the aspects of the project scales, uncertainty levels, and adaptability of the algorithms.

 5.2.1.
-The influence of project scale on the robustness
+Influence of project scale on robustness

-Table 1 shows the computational results of four sets of data, i.e. J10, J30, J60 and J90, using seven algorithms, when the standard deviation of duration .
+Table 1 lists the computational results of four data sets: J10, J30, J60 and J90, using seven algorithms, with the standard deviation of the duration .